Plankzzz/Plankzzz/README.md

-- 👋 Hi, I’m @Plankzzz
+- 👋 Hi, I’m @Plankzzz, a student majoring in Automation
 - 👀 I’m interested in C++ amd Python
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning C and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...